 Shana Agid is an artist/designer, teacher, and activist whose work focuses on relationships of power and difference in visual, social, and political cultures.
-She is an Assistant Professor of Arts, Media, and Communication at Parsons School of Design.
-He is a co-developer of Working with People (working-with-people.org), a keyword-based curriculum and website for developing critical pedagogical frameworks for collaborative practices.
-Shana’s collaborative design practice focuses on exploring possibilities for self-determined services and campaigns through teaching and design research.
-She is also a book artist and letterpress printer, whose work explores landscapes of power, desire, and the narratives made through them.
+She is an Associate Professor of Arts, Media, and Communication at Parsons School of Design and a co-developer of Working with People (working-with-people.org), a keyword-based curriculum and website for developing critical pedagogical frameworks for collaborative practices.
+His design work focuses on exploring possibilities for making self-determined services and campaigns through teaching and design research.
+He is also a book artist and letterpress printer, and a long-time member of Critical Resistance.
+Shana has an MFA in Printmaking and Book Arts and an MA in Visual and Critical Studies from California College of the Arts (CCA) and a Ph.D. in Design from the Royal Melbourne Institute of Technology (RMIT).
+She is currently serving as the Dean of the School of Art.
+Media, and Technology at Parsons.

 Shana holds an MFA in Printmaking and Book Arts and MA in Visual and Critical Studies from California College of the Arts (CCA) and a Ph.D. in Design from the Royal Melbourne Institute of Technology (RMIT).